TheMythologist/tp/docs/DeveloperGuide.md

 1. Should work on any _mainstream OS_ as long as it has Java `17` or above installed.
 2. Should be able to hold up to 1000 students without a noticeable sluggishness in performance for typical usage.
-3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) of about 55-80 Words per Minute (WPM) should be able to accomplish student record management tasks, like marking attendance, faster using commands than using the mouse on traditional formats like spreadsheets.
+3. A user with an above-average typing speed for regular English text (i.e. not code, not system admin commands) of about 55-80 Words per Minute (WPM) should be able to accomplish student record management tasks, like marking attendance, faster using commands than using the mouse on traditional formats like spreadsheets.
-4. The application should efficiently handle and store student and attendance data in a human readable format such as JSON without degrading performance as data grows.
+4. The application should efficiently handle and store student and attendance data in a human-readable format, such as JSON, without degrading performance as data grows.
 5. Should validate all arguments (names, emails, studentIDs, etc.) and provide specific error messages if arguments are not valid.
 6. Should prevent duplicate entries through enforcing unique Student IDs, allowing for rare cases like having the same name, email or phone number.